| previous page | | view print |

 the arrows so that they stayed within the confines of the veranda, clearing the length of the

+building without hitting any part of it.
 Reference: Braziller, "Hiroshige - One hundred Views of Edo"; Brooklyn Museum, 1986; no. #69.
 Shueisha (publ.), Ukiyo-e Taikei; vol. 17, no. 69; 1975. |